 - Dark red gums

 - Increased internal body temperature Your cat's internal temperature should be between 100.5 and 101.5 F. A temperature of 104 For more is a definite warning sign.
-Here's how to take kitty's temperature.
+Learn how to take a cat's temperature.

 How to Help Your Cat Avoid Heatstroke